 Graduate Nurse Residency

-Graduate nurses can begin their career at MU Health Care by applying up to a year before graduation and still receive our $15,000 Graduate Nurse sign-on bonus.
+Graduate nurses can begin their career at MU Health Care by applying up to a year before graduation and still receive a Graduate Nurse sign-on bonus of up to $20,000.
 Applying early, as a nursing student, can also help increase your chances of being placed in your preferred unit.

 Nurse Residency Program